 Remember, even though a disability can impact an aspect of daily living, there are plenty of resources and assistance out there to help ease and reduce any stress and strain associated with it.
 Disabilities can feel at times like obstacles that are impossible to overcome.
 They’re not.
 They’re more like hurdles that you just need to strategize how to hop over.
 And clothing for disabled seniors is a wonderful boost to get you over the dressing hurdle.

 Disabled seniors may encounter a range of hurdles when it comes to dressing independently.
 Factors such as mobility limitations, strength and dexterity issues, visual impairments, or chronic conditions like arthritis, Parkinson's, ALS, or dementia can affect their ability to dress on their own.
 Recognizing and understanding these challenges is the first step towards finding suitable clothing solutions.
-For example, if you or your loved one is living with tremors, clothes that have buttons or laces would be particularly difficult to use.
+For example, if you or your loved one is living with tremors, clothes that have buttons or laces would be particularly difficult to use, or clothes for post surgery that help individuals during post op.
 And even better than avoiding types of clothes is to lean into and find specific clothing options that are designed to improve dressing for your specific condition.

 Adaptive clothing is specifically designed to address the unique needs of disabled seniors.
 These garments incorporate innovative features that simplify the dressing process.
 Let's explore some of these features in more detail:

-- Easy Closures: Adaptive clothing often replaces buttons with magnets, zippers, or larger openings to assist those with limited dexterity or arthritis.
+- Easy Closures: Adaptive clothing often replaces buttons with clothes with zippers or clothing with magnets, or larger openings to assist those with limited dexterity or arthritis.
 For example, magnetic closures can be particularly helpful for individuals with weak grip strength or poor coordination, allowing them to fasten their clothing easily.

 - Assisted Dressing: Certain garments are designed to facilitate dressing with the help of caregivers, making the process smoother and more efficient.
 Adaptive clothing may include strategically placed openings, Velcro fasteners, or overlapping flaps to simplify assisted dressing.